astampoulis/makam-paper-funpearl/artifact/README.md

 of the paper.
-This contains the evaluation rules for the pattern matching extension (Chapter 6); we believe they should not have any surprises for somebody who has followed the paper up to that point, but we elide them for space reasons.
-The rules contained in this file is used in subsequent chapters in some cases of `eval` queries.
+This contains the evaluation rules for the pattern matching extension (Chapter 6); we believe they should not have any surprises for somebody who has followed the paper up to that point, so we elide them for space reasons.
+The rules contained in this file are used in subsequent chapters in some cases of `eval` queries.

 One way we would recommend evaluating each chapter is to read through the corresponding isolated Makam code in these files, load the file into the Makam REPL as above, and run the corresponding tests with `run_tests [tests] ?`.
-Each query corresponds to a single test: the notation with `>>` that we use generates a test case that checks whether the query yields the given result -- success or failure, and a particular instantiation of the unification variables.
+Each query corresponds to a single test: the notation with `>>` that we use generates a test case that checks whether the query yields the given result — success or failure, and a particular instantiation of the unification variables.

-For example, this is an example of a successful query and the corresponding expected result:
+For example, after loading `03-stlc`, this is an example of a successful query, along with the corresponding expected result:

     typeof (lam _ (fun x => x)) T ?
     >> Yes: